korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `Occupant SubClassOf PersonInCrash` <br />
         Every Occupant is PersonInCrash.

-13. Occupant → seatPosition → xsd <br />
+13. Occupant → seatPosition → xsd:string <br />
     * `Occupant SubClassOf seatPosition exactly 1 xsd:string` <br />
         Every occupant must have exactly one associated seat position.
     * `Occupant SubClassOf seatPosition only xsd:string` <br />
         Every occupant may have seat position, if it does it must be of type string.

-14. Occupant → safetyRestraintUsed → xsd <br />
+14. Occupant → safetyRestraintUsed → xsd:string <br />
     * `Occupant SubClassOf safetyRestraintUsed exactly 1 xsd:string` <br />
         Every occupant must have exactly one associated safety restraint used.
     * `Occupant SubClassOf safetyRestraintUsed only xsd:string` <br />
         Every occupant may have safety restraint used, if it does, it must be of type string.

-15. Occupant → hasAirbagDeployed → xsd <br />
+15. Occupant → hasAirbagDeployed → xsd:boolean <br />
     * `Occupant SubClassOf hasAirbagDeployed exactly 1 xsd:boolean` <br />
         Every occupant must have exactly one associated boolean value indicating whether an airbag was deployed.
     * `Occupant SubClassOf hasAirbagDeployed only xsd:boolean` <br />
         Every occupant may have airbagDeployed, if they do, it must be of type boolean.

-16. Occupant → hasEjectionStatus → xsd <br />
+16. Occupant → hasEjectionStatus → xsd:string <br />
     * `Occupant SubClassOf hasEjectionStatus exactly 1 xsd:string` <br />
         Every occupant must have exactly one associated ejecetion status.
     * `Occupant SubClassOf hasAirbagDeployed only xsd:boolean` <br />